Minecraftian14/ErrorExplorer/src/test/java/be/jdevelopment/tools/validation/complex/README.md

 }
 ```
 We expect that the `ObjectProvider` for `Person` can provide another
-`ObjectProvider` for the addres property.
+`ObjectProvider` for the addres propertyToken.
 On the sub object providder,
 we apply the regular build of an address.

 In order to validate the email address collection, we first define a